NavasMuhammed/custom-carrier-shopify-app/README.md

 Before setting up the Custom Carrier Shopify App, ensure you have the following prerequisites:

-1. Node.js installed on your system.
+1. Node.js: Ensure Node.js is installed on your system.
 You can download and install Node.js from  [here](https://nodejs.org/en/download/).
-2. Preferably a PostgreSQL database instance set up and accessible.
+2. PostgreSQL Database: Preferably, have a PostgreSQL database instance set up and accessible.
-3. Prisma as ORM
+3. Prisma ORM: Prisma should be installed and configured.
-4. Latest Shopify cli
+4. Shopify CLI: Install the latest version of Shopify CLI.

 ## Setup